 Think of all the risks associated with using generic cables:

-- You will get the wrong results, which may put the patient’s life at risk.
+- You will get the wrong results, which may risk the patient’s life.

 - The patient or their family may sue you for incorrect reports.

 - Using generic cables may cause the equipment to malfunction.
 Hence, you will have to foot the bill for repairs and, in some cases, a replacement.

 • You may lose your license since there are standards that hospitals and medical institutions must follow.
 Failure to follow the required standards may result in fines and other problems.

 • If a wire is not made for a specific purpose, it will not be able to hold on for long.
 Hence, you will require replacement more often, adding to the cost.

 All in all, it’s not worth it.
 That is why we suggest you only stick to medical cables and avoid generic cables.